StevenChangZH/Markdown_python_compiler/README.md

 Current version is 5.1

-Now I have realized some functions, check it below.

 ##Functions
 Supported Markdown grammars:
 + Using `#` to create title and subtitles, e.g. `# TITLE` `## SUBTITLE`